From El Chorro: Caminito del Rey

 Once at the trailhead, the adventure officially begins.
 The 5-mile (7.5 km) route takes around 3 hours to complete, but many travelers finish at their own pace.
 You’ll walk along precarious-looking pathways, cross old railway bridges, and look out over waterfalls and caves.
 The views are genuinely memorable, with many reviewers describing the scenery as “beautiful” and “stunning”.

 Your guide will share details about the trail’s history and geology, making the experience more meaningful.
-Expect to see waterfalls, caves, and dramatic rock formations—perfect for photos.
+Expect to see waterfalls, caves, and dramatic rock formations—great for photos.
 Some reviewers mentioned that guides like Juan and Pedro kept the pace comfortable, ensuring no one felt rushed or uncomfortable, even for those with a slight fear of heights.

 What’s Included & What’s Not